gaqzi/reflections/notes/python/structural_subtyping_in_python.md

 This will make mypy happy.
 However, it's still not bulletproof.
 If you try to pass a `list` object as the value of `haystack`, mypy will complain again.
 So, nominal typing can get a bit tedious in this kind of situation, as you'd have to explicitly tell the type checker about every type that a variable can expect.
 There's a better way!

 Enter [structural subtyping](https://www.python.org/dev/peps/pep-0544/#nominal-vs-structural-subtyping).
 We know that the value of `haystack` can be anything that has the `__contains__` method.
-So, instead of explicitly definining the name of all the allowed types—we can create a class, add the `__contains__` method to it, and signal mypy the fact that `haystack` can be anything that has the `__contains__` method.
-Python's `typing.Protocol` class allows us do that.
+So, instead of explicitly defining the name of all the allowed types—we can create a class, add the `__contains__` method to it, and signal mypy the fact that `haystack` can be anything that has the `__contains__` method.
+Python's `typing.Protocol` class allows us to do that.
 Let's use that:

 ```python